RainbowGravity/course/3. Third homework/README.md

  Done!
 Displayed 2/3 connections for "thunderbird" process.
 ```
-2. <b> Second example</b>: information of "organization","city","country" and "descr" paragraphs from whois for the telegram process, but using PID this time:
+2. <b> Second example</b>: displaying an information of "organization","city","country" and "descr" paragraphs from whois for the telegram process, but using PID this time:
 ```
 ./script.sh -a -n 2290 -p organization,city,country,descr
 ```